Jonas Raess: 2023: 3000 metres record

 Raess set a new Swiss record in the 3000 metres on 10 September 2023 at the Hanžeković Memorial in Zagreb, Croatia.
 Markus Ryffel, the legendary Swiss long-distance runner and Olympic silver medalist in the 5000 metres, held the previous record for 44 years, ever since July 1979.
 Raess erased almost 6 seconds off Ryffel's time, bringing it down from 7:41.00 to 7:35.12.

-Ryffel congratulated Raess on his newest achievement.
-Raess revealed that “[Ryffel] was one of my first well-wishers.
+Ryffel congratulated Raess on his achievement.
+Raess revealed that “Ryffel was one of my first well-wishers.
 He sent me personal messages.
 He even sent me a personal congratulatory message via video on social media”.
 Raess continued to share that Ryffel was happy for him and a big fan.

 Raess strives to break Ryffel's other record of 13:07.54 in the 5000 metres from the 1984 Olympics.
 Raess' last attempt in June 2023 fell short by 6 seconds.
 He wants to accomplish this goal below the 13 minute barrier.